syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 <td>
 Ctrl + Y</td><td>
 redo</td><td>
-Redo(Restores the last editing action if no other actions have occurred since the last undo on diagram)</td></tr>
+Redo(Restores the last editing action when no other actions have occurred since the last undo on diagram)</td></tr>
 <tr>
 <td>
 Delete</td><td>